Relation between exciton splittings, magnetic circular dichroism, and magnetization in wurtzite (Ga,Fe)N: MCD vs. magnetization

-The values of $\rho$ are plotted in Fig.~\ref{correl_fct_ratio} as a function of the relative broadening $W=\Gamma_A/(E_{B} - E_{A})$, where $\Gamma_i$ and $E_i$ are the linewidth and energy of the $i$-th exciton in the absence of a magnetic field.
-According to the results displayed in Fig.~\ref{correl_fct_ratio}, for $W<5$ (the case of narrow exciton lines) the magnitudes of integrated MCD (MCD$_{\textbf{area}}$ and the sum of the MCD extrema MCD$_{\textbf{extrema}}$ agree reasonably well ($\rho > 0.9$) with the magnetization.
+where $\Gamma_i$ and $E_i$ are the linewidth and energy of the $i$-th exciton in the absence of a magnetic field.
+According to the results displayed in Fig.~\ref{correl_fct_ratio}, for $W\approx 5$ (the case of narrow exciton lines) the magnitudes of integrated MCD and the sum of the MCD extrema agree reasonably well ($\rho > 0.9$) with the magnetization.
 However, with increasing excitonic broadening $\Gamma_A$ the degree of correlation $\rho$ diminishes.
 For $W>5$, $\rho$ calculated for the sum of the MCD extrema drops rapidly, showing that MCD$_{\textbf{extrema}}$ is no longer proportional to the magnetization.
 The influence of the exciton broadening on $\rho$ is less pronounced in the case of MCD$_{\textbf{area}}$.
 Since in a typical case $E_{B} - E_{A} \approx 10$~meV, even if $\Gamma_A$ is as large as 50 meV, MCD$_{\textbf{area}}$ still describes correctly the normalized magnitude of the magnetization.